 When vacationing on Oahu, part of the Hawaiian Island chain, one of the most photogenic spots in Waikiki Beach is Diamond Head Crater.
-The sun drums up the energy to rise above the dormant volcano to illuminate Waikiki Beach in the morning.
+The sun drums up the energy to rise above the dormant volcano to illuminate Waikiki Beach in the morning creating one of the most beautiful sites in the United States.

 Hiking Diamond Head